 How much more expensive is Plan A for someone under 65?
 It depends on the state, but it can be quite a bit.
 At Boomer Benefits we have a quote engine that can quickly and easily compare rates for companies offering Medigap plans.

-Here’s what the engine is pulling this morning on a quick quote for a local zip code here in the Dallas/Fort Worth area:
+Here’s what the engine is pulling this morning on a quick quote for a local zip code here in the Dallas/Fort Worth area in 2019:

 Even if we could find another carrier offering Plan A for less money, people on Medicare disability have health conditions that got them on Medicare early in the first place.
 You only get one six-month Medigap open enrollment period.
 After that you have to answer health questions to change carriers.